In Traditional East Asian Medicine, we believe that every season gives us the opportunity to strengthen and balance the organ systems.

 - Practice meditation, breathing exercises, qi gong and tai qi to strengthen the Lungs through conscious breathing.

-In Chinese Medicine, we treat the whole person and create customized treatment recommendations based on your individual needs.
+In East Asian Medicine, we treat the whole person and create customized treatment recommendations based on your individual needs.

 If you have immune system or Lung issues, schedule an appointment for customized suggestions to help your body heal and be well.
 In your first visit, we will review your health history, your current health issues, and together we will create a treatment plan that may include acupuncture, herbs, and foods to restore health.